ucsb-cs9/s25/_lectures/lect12.md

             k += 1
 ```

-**Question:** Is the base of the log in O(log n) equal to 2 because we split into two parts?
-**Answer:** Yes.
-The base of the logarithm reflects the number of partitions.
-If you split into 3 parts, it would be log base 3.

 ### What Are i, j, and k?

 - `i`: Tracks the current index in the left sublist